 I have made a sample of this Drape Back Dress and cut it in a tunic length although not yet posted in detail it’s featured on my Facebook page.

 The Folk inspired pattern below has also been cut into a few different size samples (yet to be posted) with some measurement specs and photos on Facebook.
 The way the pattern plan works out is that you use the entire width of the cloth and that then determines the size of the garment.
 Using full width of 150cm voile and I get an oversized but drapey tunic that covers size 10-18 at least.
 When I used the same pattern plan on a 110cm wide patchwork fabric it resulted in a Size 12 top/tunic.
 So much better for the smaller sizes.

-The last example in this post is the ever popular Japan Skirt that you'll find on the old blog.
+The last example in this post is the ever popular Japan Skirt that is now a PDF Sewing Pattern.
 It starts with a rectangle that is gently modified to make an elegant drape skirt.
-I've made it twice in a printed cotton (photos in the post) and they're both fantastic summer skirts.
-I'm yet to try it in a wool ponti for winter. ;)
+I’ve made it twice in a printed cotton (photos in the post) and they’re both fantastic summer skirts.
+I’m yet to try it in a wool ponti for winter. 😉

 I hope this series of posts makes it easier for everyone to navigate all the pattern making information, here on the blog.
 If you have any questions, please don’t hesitate to ask. 🙂